 Menopause and Lack of Sleep

 Ah, menopause.
 That magical time in life when your body decides to throw a party, and you’re the guest of honor who didn’t RSVP.
 One of the less fun party favors?
 Lack of sleep.
-Yes, as if hot flashes and mood swings weren’t enough, menopause also wants to rob you of your precious Zzz’s.
+Yes, ladies, as if hot flashes and mood swings weren’t enough, menopause also wants to rob you of your precious Zzz’s.
 But fear not!
 We’re here to navigate this nocturnal nuisance with a positive spin, a touch of humor, and some practical tips to help you sleep through the night, undisturbed.

 The Menopause-Sleep Connection